Travel.State.Gov > International Travel > Country Information > Seychelles International Travel Information

 Fax: +(248) 422-5189

-See our Fact Sheet on Seychelles for information on U.S. - Seychelles relations.
+See the Department of State’s Fact Sheet on Seychelles for information on U.S. - Seychelles relations.

 Requirements for Entry:

-Visas: Seychelles is a visa-free country but a visitor’s permit may be obtained upon arrival if you meet certain criteria and can show:
+Visas: Seychelles is a visa-free country, however, a visitor’s permit will be obtained upon arrival if you meet certain criteria and can show:

-Visit the Ministry of Foreign Affairs for the Republic of Seychelles website for the most current entry information.
+Visit the Department of Foreign Affairs for the Republic of Seychelles website for the most current entry information.